 Early Notables of the Carlyngton family (pre 1700)

-More information is included under the topic Early Carlyngton Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Carlyngton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Carlyngton family